preetyloss/CustomFortniteBotLobby/README.md

 Change .env with your webhook url

 ## Features coming soon...
-The discord bot isn't avaible for the moment...
+- A discord bot that allows to start, logout and more

 ## New Features
 - Upgrade the system of custom commands